 The Turks Deliverance Celebration of the Austrian Homeland Protection has the purpose of reminding the comrades, but also other broad sections of the population, of the world-historical fact that Christianity, German customs and culture, and thus also the then German Reich were rescued from Eastern barbarism 250 years ago on Austrian soil.

-For this purpose, the federal government not only gave permission to use the gardens of Schönbrunn Palace—the former Habsburg summer residence built mainly in the eighteenth century—as the event venue but also granted exceptions to the current ban on parades on May 12, 1933.
+For this purpose, the federal government not only gave permission to use the former Habsburg summer residence as the event venue, the Schönbrunn Palace gardens built mainly in the eighteenth century, but granted exceptions to the current ban on parades on May 12, 1933.
 For "particular patriotic events promoting the state," the official communication stated, Security Minister Emil Fey, who was also the leader of the Vienna Home Guard, could permit political rallies in consultation with the chancellor.

 All three politicians—Fey, Starhemberg, and Dollfuss—appear as speakers at the "Turks Deliverance Celebration."
 In his address, Fey recalls the genealogical line leading from the events of 1683 to Austria's current situation.
 He refers to Count Ernst Rüdiger von Starhemberg, the city commandant who had defended Vienna against the Ottoman troops and whose descendant of the same name now hoped to play a significant role in the construction of the authoritarian "corporative state" (Ständestaat).
 Starhemberg then addresses an appeal to Engelbert Dollfuss to put an end to the country's "dishonorable existence" and to protect the people from "party politics" and "class warfare": "Be that savior and be confident that everything supports you and everything is with you when you set about saving Austria."